Minimalism: How to Declutter Your Workspace Tips and Tricks

 Begin your first edit and throw out everything you do not need.
 Now for the hard part.
 Create a filing system that works with your preferred workflow.

-Designate shelf space, draw, or a spot on your desk for everything you decide to keep.
+Designate shelf space, a drawer, or a spot on your desk for everything you decide to keep.
 This will ensure they are readily available and out of the way.
-I have found labeling everything helps me keep everything in its place.
+I have found that labeling everything helps me keep everything in its place.

-Keep all surfaces clear and create a space for all incoming papers.
+Keep all surfaces clear, and create a space for all incoming papers.
 Sort them each day as soon as they come in.
-Nothing should be left undecided, and nothing should be left on your desk except maybe a phone, a photo, a keyboard and mouse, and anything you are working on at the time.
+At the end of the day, nothing should be left undecided, and nothing should be left on your desk but maybe a phone, a photo, a keyboard, a mouse, and anything you are working on at the time.

-All your items will need a home or space to keep your desk looking its best.
-Hopefully, once this is done, you will feel more space and freedom of movement.
+To keep your desk looking its best, all of your items will need a home or space.
+Hopefully, once this is done, you feel like you have more space and freedom of movement.

 Declutter For Better Health

 Let’s face it.
-If your desk is cluttered and messy, it probably hasn’t been cleaned in a while.
-In this day and age of the coronavirus, this could be a double whammy.
+If your desk is cluttered and messy, it probably has not been cleaned in a while.
+In the COVID-19 age, this could be a double whammy.

-Clear all the items off your desk and wipe them down with your favorite disinfectant, including your keyboard, mouse, computer displays, and other peripherals.
-You will not believe how good it will make you feel every time you do this; know you have a spotless and disinfected environment.
+Clear all items off your desk and wipe them down with your favorite disinfectant, including your keyboard, mouse, computer displays, and any other peripherals.
+You will not believe how good it will make you feel every time you do this, knowing you have a completely clean and disinfected environment.

 Declutter Your Computer

-Let’s try to make the need for a filing cabinet obsolete.
-Instead, start scanning and converting some of that paper to digital documents.
-Use apps like Google Drive, business card scanners, project management apps, Cloud storage, and whatever you can to help you get rid of physical documents, make them easily accessible, and create more room.
+Let’s try to make the need for a filing cabinet obsolete; instead, start scanning and converting some of that paper to digital documents.
+Using apps like Google Drive, business card scanners, project management apps, Cloud storage, and whatever you can to help you get rid of physical documents, make them easily accessible, and create more room.

-When digitizing needed documents, set up an organization system to locate them easily as you go.
-Next, remove or consolidate files and programs you no longer need.
-If you are unsure about a file or program, check and confirm.
+In the process of digitizing needed documents, make sure you set up an organizational system to easily locate them as you go.
+Next, get rid of or consolidate files and programs you no longer need.
+If you are not sure about a file or program, check and confirm.

-Sometimes, you may have a new program and an old one installed on your computer simultaneously.
+Sometimes you may have a new program installed on your computer while the old program is still installed.
 Also, there are times when the new program does the job of two or more programs you have installed on your computer.

 Get rid of all (or most) of the Icons on your desktop.
-They are not as convenient as you think, and they also slow down your computer and cause visual clutter.
+They really are not as convenient as you think.
+They also slow down your computer and cause visual clutter.

 To avoid falling back into old habits, limit the amount of information you add to your computer each day.
-Remember things you believe may be useful someday, but that day never comes.
+Remember things you believe may be useful someday, but someday never comes.

 Declutter For Better Productivity

-Decluttering and getting clutter out of your work area can be essential to becoming more productive.
+Decluttering your work area can be essential to becoming more productive.

 Unfortunately, we are always trying to get more things done in less time.
-I am more of a fan of getting what is necessary and things you love doing most in a reasonable time.
+I am more of a fan of getting what is necessary and doing what you love most in a reasonable time.

-Conversely, if you spend time-fighting through the clutter and searching for essential components to complete your task, it will be almost impossible to become more productive.
+Conversely, if you spend time fighting through the clutter and searching for the components you need to complete your task, it will be almost impossible to become more productive.

-Showcase everything you need in the place you designated to be readily available when needed.
-Believe it or not, decluttering your desk decreases stress and boosts confidence.
+Showcase everything you need in the place you designated as easily accessible when needed.
+Believe it or not, decluttering your desk decreases stress and boosts your confidence.

 Conclusion